AxelKrypton/GitHooks/README.md

 This small collection of bash script is an attempt to have a git-repository-independent hooks setup mechanism to comfortably use over and over again the own implemented hooks.
 The basic idea is to have a general hooks implementation and a bash main script to set up them in any git repository with command line options to fine tune the setup.
 All provided hooks and setup have a highly informative output.
+**This repository has been developed for a Linux operating system** :penguin: (e.g. it relies on GNU sed and GNU grep) and it is not guaranteed to work elsewhere.

 ## Quick start and main features